tasxatzial/bookmark-landing-page/README.md

 * The images in the second section did not have the same dimensions, leading to alignment and positioning issues.
 Therefore, I decided to edit them so that they all have uniform dimensions.
 This change made the implementation much easier and more consistent.
 * There is no section associated with the 'pricing' navigation link, so it currently does nothing.
 * The image in the first section is aligned just like the rest of the elements along the same vertical axis.
+* The hamburger icon size has been increased because it was too small.
 * Due to various spacing adjustments, the overall height of the page has been decreased.

 Other changes: